Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero-Moser integrals

 \subsection{Generalized Calogero-Moser's integrals}

-The described formation of additional integrals of motion based on the dynamical $SL(2,R)$ symmetry is even more transparent for the Calogero-Moser model with particle exchanges.
-In this case, the Liouville integrals form just by the Dunkl momentum components $\pi_i=-\imath \nabla_i$ without any symmetrization procedure.
+The construction of additional integrals of motion based on the dynamical $SL(2,R)$ symmetry is even more transparent for the Calogero-Moser model with particle exchanges.
+In this case, the commuting integrals are formed by the Dunkl momentum components $\pi_i=-\imath \nabla_i$ without any symmetrization procedure.
 Each component of the Dunkl operator generates a conformal doublet ($s'=1/2$) with

-Then according to the momentum sum rule, a pair of such multiplets generated by two different components, $I_1=\nabla_i$ and $I'_1=\nabla_j$ produce a singlet ($s'=0$).
-The latter corresponds to a conserved quantity, which is nothing but the Dunkl angular momentum component \eqref{Lij} as is easy to see:
+According to the momentum sum rule, a pair of such multiplets, generated by $I_1=\nabla_i$ and $I'_1=\nabla_j$, produce a singlet ($s'=0$).
+The latter corresponds to a conserved quantity, which coincides with the Dunkl angular momentum component \eqref{Lij}:

-So, one can resume that the Dunkl angular momentum symmetry is generated from the Dunkl momentum and the dynamical conformal symmetries.
+Therefore, the Dunkl angular momentum symmetry is inherited from the Dunkl momentum and dynamical conformal symmetries.

+The symmetric polynomials in integrals of the generalized Hamiltonian \eqref{H0} are constants of motion of the standard Calogero-Moser model.
+In particular, after symmetrization procedure, two integrals $\nabla_i$ and $\nabla_j$ reduce to the same expression $I_1$ from \eqref{In} while the two others, $I_{1,1}$, $I'_{1,1}$ from Eqs.~\eqref{I1gen}, become proportional to the center of mass.
+Therefore, the integral $I^{1,1}_{0}$ will reduce to zero, which is clear also due to antisymmetric nature of the angular momentum tensor \eqref{I11gen}.
+Taking the powers $\nabla^{n_1}_i$, $\nabla^{n_2}_j$ instead, one arrives at the integrals \eqref{In1n2}.